 Pedestrian travel can be unsafe with limited sidewalk connections through Town and a single crosswalk across Naugle Avenue.
 Citizens have cited the need for additional sidewalks and crosswalks particularly for providing safe access to all schools.

-□ Non-motorized Transportation
+4. Non-motorized Transportation

-Maintain and enhance separate pedestrian, bike and horse pathways throughout Town.
+Citizens desire to maintain and enhance separate pedestrian, bike and horse pathways throughout Town.
 Future changes in the Town's circulation system should reduce dependency on the automobile.